 • Timberyard – locally sourced food in a warehouse space

-However, we’d love to hear your recommendations of where to eat in Edinburgh, as we’ll definitely be back!
+We’d love to hear your recommendations of where to eat in Edinburgh, as the city has so many great places to dine.

 If you have time for a day trip from Edinburgh, head to Fife and St. Andrew’s for more fantastic restaurants and to visit the gin distilleries there.

 - The Most Beautiful Cities in the World